rotki/rotki/docs/usage_guide.rst

   :alt: Defi Liquidity Pools
   :align: center

-Rotki allows it's users to keep track of their Liquidity Pools.
+Rotki allows its users to keep track of their Liquidity Pools.

-These are supported Liquidity Pools balances by Rotki:
+These are the supported Liquidity Pools balances by Rotki:

 - Uniswap v2
 - Uniswap v3 (Underlying assets available to premium users only)